KZGD: Expanded Band assignment

 On March 17, 1997 the FCC announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KSLM authorized to move from 1390 to 1660 kHz.
-However, the station never procured the Construction Permit needed to implement the authorization, so the expanded band station was never built.
+However, the station never procured the construction permit needed to implement the authorization, so the expanded band station was never built.

 Changing callsigns

 The station took on a sports talk format as a simulcast of Vancouver, Washington, sister station KFXX (910 AM, now KMTT), branded as "The Fan", just after the sale to Entercom was completed.
 When 910 AM became oldies-formatted KKSN, KSLM maintained the simulcast and became an oldies station.
-In January 2007, Entercom dropped KKSN's oldies format for talk radio as part of a pending sale to Salem Communications and KSLM began once again simulcasting sports radio KFXX, now at 1080 AM.
-After more than 70 years as KSLM, Entercom applied for new call letters for this station in early 2007.
+In January 2007, Entercom dropped KKSN's oldies format for talk radio as part of a pending sale to Salem Communications and KSLM began once again simulcasting sports radio KFXX, now on 1080 AM.
+After more than 70 years as KSLM, Entercom applied for a new callsign for this station in early 2007.
 The FCC changed the callsign to KKSN, the call letters of its former sister station and simulcast partner, on February 12, 2007.
-To better align it with Portland sister station KFXX (1080 AM), the callsign was changed again on January 20, 2009, this time to KVXX.
+To better align it with Portland sister station KFXX, the callsign was changed again on January 20, 2009, this time to KVXX.

-On May 1, 2009, KVXX dropped its simulcast of KFXX to begin airing Spanish language ESPN Deportes programming in conjunction with sister station KTRO.
+On May 1, 2009, KVXX dropped its simulcast of KFXX to begin airing Spanish language sports programming from ESPN Deportes Radio in conjunction with sister station KTRO.
 The station was assigned the KWOD call sign by the FCC on May 29, 2009, after an Entercom-owned station in Sacramento, California, switched to KBZC.

-On July 12, 2010, KWOD changed their format to English language sports, simulcasting sister station KFXX (1080 AM, "1080, The Fan").
+On July 12, 2010, KWOD changed its format to English language sports, again simulcasting sister station KFXX.

-On March 31, 2014, KWOD changed their call letters to KZZD and changed format to regional Mexican.
+On March 31, 2014, KWOD changed its callsign to KZZD and changed format to regional Mexican.
 The change of call sign and format was coincident with Entercom's donation of KZZD's license to the Minority Media and Telecommunications Council, Inc. (MMTC).
 MMTC, in turn, sold the station to Edward Distell for a purchase price of $75,249; this transaction was consummated on June 20, 2014.

-On September 23, 2016, KZZD changed their call letters to KZGD.
+On September 23, 2016, KZZD changed its callsign to KZGD.
 Effective June 22, 2021, Edward Distell sold KZGD and KCKX to Iglesia Pentecostal Vispera del Fin for $70,000.

 Former on-air staff

-Peter Courtney, a member of the Oregon Senate, and since 2003 the President of the Senate, was once employed by KSLM as a political commentator.
+Peter Courtney, a member of the Oregon Senate, and President of the Senate from 2003 to 2023, was once employed by KSLM as a political commentator.